mifa43/test/README.md

 ### List of contacts

-> To view your contact list, tap contacts in the navigation bar and a contact information tab will be displayed
+> To view your contact list, tap contacts in the navigation bar and a contact information tab will be displayed.

+### Filters

+> Above the contact card is an option to filter the contact by date, this option will sort your contacts from younger to older.